myk12/myk12.github.io/_pages/about.md

 I am currently pursuing my master's degree at [Fudan University](https://www.fudan.edu.cn/en/) under the supervision of Professor [Yang Chen](https://chenyang03.wordpress.com/).
 Prior to this, I earned my Bachelor's degree from the School of Computer Science and Technology at [Dalian University of Technology](https://www.dlut.edu.cn/) in 2020.

-Following my graduation, from June 2020 to June 2022, I served as an embedded software development engineer in [TP-LINK](https://www.tp-link.com/en/)'s Consumer Electronics R&D Department.
-During my time there, I was responsible for the development and maintenance of the [TP-LINK NVR-1008H](https://www.tp-link.com/en/business-networking/vigi-network-video-recorder/vigi-nvr1008h/) (Network Video Recorder) device, as well as the establishment of the TP-LINK robot operating system platform.

-Since September 2022, I have been involved in research at the School of Computer Science at Fudan University, with a focus on network systems.
-In June to August 2024, I went to Max Planck Institute for Informatics in Germany, where I joined the [Network and Cloud Systems group](https://www.mpi-inf.mpg.de/departments/network-and-cloud-systems) led by Professor [Yiting Xia](https://sites.google.com/view/yitingxia) as a research intern.
-During this period, I implemented a high-precision time synchronization protocol on an FPGA-based Smart NIC.

-I have a broad range of research interests, primarily focused on distributed and network systems, including network protocols and architectures, network measurement and simulation, as well as Networks for AI.

 # 📄 Publications

 ***Sensys 2024 - ACM Conference on Embedded Networked Sensor Systems, Hangzhou, China, 2024***